Sophia Adinyira

-Sophia Ophelia Adjeibea Adinyira is a Ghanaian retired Justice of the Supreme Court of Ghana and a member of the United Nations Appeal Tribunal.
+Sophia Ophelia Adjeibea Adinyira (born 1 September 1949) is a Ghanaian retired Justice of the Supreme Court of Ghana and a member of the United Nations Appeal Tribunal.

 Early life and education

-Adinyira was born on 1 September 1949 at Cape Coast in the Central Region of Ghana.
+Adinyira was born in 1949 at Cape Coast in the Central Region of Ghana.
 She attended Fijai Senior High School from 1961 to 1966 for her 'O' Level certificate and Wesley Girls' High School from 1966 to 1968 for her 'A' Level certificate.
 She had her legal training at the University of Ghana and the Ghana School of Law, and was called to the Ghana Bar in 1973.

 Career

 Adinyira worked at the Attorney General's Department in 1974 as an Assistant State Attorney.
 She served in that capacity until 1986 when she was elevated to the position of Principal State Attorney.
 In 1989 she was appointed to the High Court bench.
-She worked as a High Court judge for about a decade, and in 1999 she gained her promotion to the Appeals Court bench.
+She worked as a High Court judge for about a decade, and in 1999 was promoted to the Appeals Court bench.
 She was appointed to the Supreme Court on 15 March, 2006.
 She also served as a Judge of the United Nations Appeals Tribunal from July 2009 to June 2016, sitting in New York and Geneva.

 Adinyira is a member of the International Association of Women Judges and chairs the National Multisectoral Committee on Child Protection.
 She drafted a juvenile justice policy for Ghana supported by the Minister of Gender, Children and Social Protection and UNICEF.
 She is also a member of the General Legal Council, the body responsible for legal education in Ghana.